 top of page

-II have a network of colleagues in Switzerland, in Europe, in the Americas, South and North, in the Middle East, in India, Japan and Australia.
-I have been active in editorial boards, as peer reviewer, as assessor and evaluator and devoted time and energy as a public historian.
+I have a network of colleagues in Switzerland, in Europe, in the Americas, South and North, in the Middle East, in India, Japan and Australia.
+I have been active in journals' editorial boards, as peer reviewer, as assessor and evaluator and devoted time and energy as a public historian.
 I co-founded the History of International Organizations Network Internet HION.
 I started a collaboration with the Museum of the Red Cross and co-funded a podcast start-up Utopia3 that collaborates with the Festival International et Forum des Droits Humains.
 I collaborated with media producers on several occasions, and have a growing interest in digital humanities.
+I co-direct one of the research centres of the Institute: the Centre for Digital Humanities and Multilateralism

 logo signature email_0-1.jpg